corrados/mypitools/projects/xairremote/README.md

 # Python script to control a Behringer XAIR mixer with a Korg nanoKONTROL connected to a Raspberry Pi

-The Python script xairremote.py implements the connection between the Korg nanoKONTROL MIDI mixer with a Behringer X-AIR or X32 digital mixer.
-The nanoKONTROL is connected to a Raspberry Pi (e.g. a Pi Zero W) with USB and the connection from the Raspberry Pi to the Behringer mixer is either via wireless LAN or an Ethernet cable.
-The protocol used to talk to the Behringer mixer is OSC.
+The Python script [xairremote.py](xairremote.py) implements the connection between the Korg nanoKONTROL MIDI mixer with a Behringer X-AIR or X32 digital mixer.
+The nanoKONTROL is connected to a Raspberry Pi (e.g. a Raspberry Pi Zero W) using USB and the connection from the Raspberry Pi to the Behringer mixer is either via wireless LAN (WiFi) or an Ethernet cable.
+The protocol used to talk to the Behringer mixer is OSC (using the library [python-x32](https://github.com/tjoracoder/python-x32)).

-## Setup Raspberry Pi Zero W
+## Setup Raspberry Pi

 Use the following commands to setup the Raspberry Pi and start the script: